jpmckinney/pupa-ruby/README.md

     ruby cat.rb --cache_dir my_cache_dir

-### Reducing file I/O
+### Reducing disk I/O

-After HTTP requests, file I/O is the slowest operation.
+After HTTP requests, disk I/O is the slowest operation.
 Two types of files are written to disk: HTTP responses are written to the cache directory, and JSON documents are written to the output directory.
 Writing to memory is much faster than writing to disk.

+#### RAM file systems

+A simple solution is to create a file system in RAM, like `tmpfs` on Linux for example, and to use it as your `cache_dir` and `output_dir`.
+On OS X, you must create a RAM disk.
+To create a 64MB RAM disk, for example, run:

+    ramdisk=$(hdiutil attach -nomount ram://$((64 * 2048)) | tr -d ' \t')
+    diskutil erasevolume HFS+ 'ramdisk' $ramdisk

+You can then set the `output_dir` and `cache_dir` on OS X as:

+    ruby cat.rb --output_dir /Volumes/ramdisk/scraped_data --cache_dir /Volumes/ramdisk/web_cache

+Once you are done with the RAM disk, release the memory:

+    diskutil unmount $ramdisk
+    hdiutil detach $ramdisk

+#### Memcached

 You may store HTTP responses in [Memcached](http://memcached.org/) like so:

     ruby cat.rb --cache_dir memcached://localhost:11211

+#### Redis

-And you may store JSON documents in [Redis](http://redis.io/) like so:
+You may store JSON documents in [Redis](http://redis.io/) like so:

     ruby cat.rb --output_dir redis://localhost:6379/0

-Note that Pupa.rb flushes the JSON documents before scraping.
+Note that Pupa.rb flushes the Redis database before scraping.
 If you use Redis, **DO NOT** share a Redis database with Pupa.rb and other applications.
-You can select a different database than the default `0` for use with Pupa.rb by passing an argument like `redis://localhost:6379/1`, where `1` is the Redis database number.
+You can select a different database than the default `0` for use with Pupa.rb by passing an argument like `redis://localhost:6379/15`, where `15` is the database number.

 ### Skipping validation